gear-foundation/gear-wiki/docs/developing-contracts/state.md

 }
 ```

-By default, the `state()` function returns the full State of the contact.
+By default, the `state()` function returns the whole state of the contact.

-## Custom program to read State
+## Custom program to read the state

-Additionally, you can create your own program for read State.
-This wrapper will allow you to implement your custom functions for the client side, not depending on the main program.
+Additionally, you can create your own program to read the state.
+This wrapper will allow you to implement custom functions for the client side, not depending on the main program.

-This has a number of advantages, for example, you will always be able to read the State even if the program changes (provided that the incoming or outgoing types have not changed).
+This has a number of advantages, for example, you will always be able to read the state even if the program changes (as long as the incoming or outgoing types have not changed).
+Or you are creating a service based on an already existing program and you need some of your own functions to get your own chanks of data from the state.

-To do this, we need to create an independent program.
-And to describe the necessary functions inside `metawasm` trait.
+To do this, we need to create an independent program and describe the necessary functions inside the `metawasm` trait.
 For example:

 ```rust
 // ...